 When to worry about your cat sleeping between your legs

-For 99% of the time, your cat sleeping between your legs is absolutely fine, and you don’t need to worry about it all unless it’s difficult for you to sleep too.
+99% of the time, your cat sleeping between your legs is absolutely fine, and you don’t need to worry about it all unless it’s difficult for you to sleep too.

 For the other 1% of the time, your cat might be sleeping more than usual because they’re not well.
-Cats are extremely skilled at hiding pain, so they may be stressed or uncomfortable and seeking out a warm spot to rest.
+Cats are extremely skilled at hiding pain, so they may be stressed or uncomfortable and seek out a warm spot to rest.
 If you notice any other different behavior, like not eating or drinking as much, excessive vocalization, or anything else that sets alarm bells ringing, then the best thing to do is seek out advice from your vet.
 They can give your cat an exam to check that they don’t have any medical conditions or injuries that need treatment.

 Featured Image: Alena Ozerova, Shutterstock

 - Top 5 Reasons Cats Sleep Between Your Legs:

 - What to do if you don’t want your cat sleeping between your legs